 Research also has the following benefits

 Research adds to our knowledge.
 Research provides more and more information on various topics.
-Each project, can potentially provide another witness of a particular phenomenon.
-The vast amounts of statistics on various topics provides information that enlarges knowledge of a given subject.
+Each project can potentially provide another witness of a particular phenomenon.
+The vast amounts of statistics on various topics provide information that enlarges knowledge of a given subject.

 Problems with Research